-Nearly a century ago Lamberth Building Materials had its beggining when Confederate veteran, John Lamberth, began cutting railroad ties from the woodlands on his 400-acre farm, with the help of his two sons, he loaded the ties on a wagon and hauled them to a ready market at Roane's Store in upper Gloucester County.
+Over a century ago Lamberth Building Materials had its beginning when Confederate veteran, John Lamberth, began cutting railroad ties from the woodlands on his 400-acre farm, with the help of his two sons, he loaded the ties on a wagon and hauled them to a ready market at Roane's Store in upper Gloucester County.

-In 1924, the first structures were erected on the Gloucester Lamberth Building Materials site for storing lumber, adding millwork machineray and planing equipment to produce doors, window frames, and duplications of handcrafted moldings for restoration of old homes.
-Restoration became the backbone of their operation in the depression years as contractors from many counties in Virginia sought them out for copying old mouldings and mantels.
+In 1924, the first structures were erected on the Gloucester Lamberth Building Materials site for storing lumber, adding millwork machinery and planning equipment to produce doors, window frames, and duplications of handcrafted moldings for restoration of old homes.
+Restoration became the backbone of their operation in the depression years as contractors from many counties in Virginia sought them out for copying old Mouldings and mantels.

 A fire in 1951 destroyed the sawmill and they quickly shifted to purchasing rough-cut lumber and then expanded their shop operation.
 For the next 21 years S.C.
 Lamberth & Bros. had one of the finest custom cabinet shops in the area.
 By the late 1960's George was the only brother still active in the business.
 With no sons to carry on the family name, he approached his two son-in-laws, Jewel Edwards and Milton Hogge, offering them the option of buying company shares owned by other members of his family.
 George then gradually turned over his shares to two of his daughters Ginny (Jewel Edwards wife) and Aggie (Milton's wife.)